 Norman Malone almost lost his life in a tragic incident at the age of 10.
 Although he was paralyzed in one arm, he didn’t stop learning the piano.

-This past week, Malone, now 79, made his debut with an orchestra.
+Malone in his 79 years old, made his debut with an orchestra.
 He was the soloist in a performance by the West Hartford Symphony Orchestra of Ravel’s Piano Concerto for the left hand, which the composer wrote specially for famous Austrian pianist Paul Wittgenstein.
 Wittgenstein lost an arm during World War I and several renowned composers produced pieces for him to play.

 As a 5-year-old, Malone was already emerging as a promising talent on the piano.
 But when he was 10, his father attacked him and his brothers with a hammer before committing suicide by throwing himself in front of a train.